jacobwarduk/blog/site/content/about/_index.md

 ### 📚 About my book collection

-I get a but geeky about books.
+I get a bit geeky about books.
 I love learning from books and have a massive library of technical and programming books.

 Here's a selection of some of my favourites, most of which will have been used at some point as reference material for the posts you find here.